arthurhammer/arthurhammer.de/_posts/2018-10-05-frame-grabber.md

 **Lesson**: There's an enormous gap between the prototype that you use yourself to the product that you want other people to use.

-There is an overwhelming amount of details to make a good app.
+A good app is made of an overwhelming amount of details that rarely anybody sees.
 Even after I hade the core functionality and UI implemented, there’s a never-ending list of capabilities and APIs to support.
 Rotation, action extensions, home screen actions, NSUserActivity, 3D Touch, Haptic Feedback, localizations, accessibility, custom animations and a ton more.

 Analysis paralysis overcame me.
 Apple adds capabilities and APIs to iOS every single year at an incredible pace, how was I going to keep up and support everything?
 How do other indie developers who manage to ship non-trivial apps do it?
 I gained a lot of respect for them.